DauletBai/qar-mvp/docs/architecture.md

 ## 8. QAR-Core v0.6 Summary

 ### What changed
 - **Three-stage pipeline:** the core now runs IF→ID→EX with a forwarding network for single-cycle RAW hazards plus an interlock that detects load-use cases.
-Fetch keeps issuing while EX waits for data, so throughput matches a textbook three-stage microarchitecture.
+Fetch owns a two-entry prefetch queue, so IMEM keeps issuing while EX waits for data and the pipeline stays fed.
+- **Bus interfaces:** IMEM and DMEM keep the `valid/ready` streaming handshake but now expose explicit `IMEM_DATA_WIDTH` / `DMEM_DATA_WIDTH` parameters (default 32-bit) in preparation for wider FPGA fabrics and multi-beat transfers.
 - **Interrupt and CSR subsystem:** timer and external interrupts feed through `mie/mip`, `mtime/mtimecmp`, and `mstatus` (MIE/MPIE).
 ECALL, timer IRQ, external IRQ, and MRET now all share the same trap entry code path.
 - **Assembler + DevKit:** `qarsim` emits `LUI`, `AUIPC`, `CSRR*`, `ECALL`, and `MRET`, plus `%hi/%lo` label helpers.
 The new `irq_demo` example programs the timer, handles an external interrupt, and exercises ECALL/MRET with automated verification in `qar_core_exec_tb`.
 - **Verification:** the execution bench checks timer/external counters and memory markers, while randomized load/store tests continue to stress the memory handshake via the sum-positive program.
 Interrupt regression is now part of the default `run_core_exec.sh` flow.